arcanistzed/pdf-sheet/README.md

 - Change the mapping to JSON, evaluating each value instead of the whole file
 - Store the JSON as an Object rather than serialized text
 - Add a field to the JSON mapping for a link to the PDF which can be put in the App instead of only the D&D link

+## License

+Copyright © 2021 arcanist

+This package is under an [MIT license](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).

+This uses some code from [pdfform.js](https://github.com/phihag/pdfform.js) which is under the [Apache 2.0 License](https://github.com/phihag/pdfform.js/blob/master/LICENSE) and heavily modified by me.
+You may obtain a copy of the license on the [Apache website](http://www.apache.org/licenses/LICENSE-2.0).